willow-rubenstein/CircleRGB/readme.md

-# CircleRGB - A Program by Ashe Muller
+# CircleRGB - A Program by Me!
-> If you end up using this for a YouTube video or stream, credit is greatly appreciated!
-If you want to talk to me about any of this, my Discord is always open (Ashe#9450), or you can reach me [on twitter](https://twitter.com/MaleVTuber)!

 # How to run on windows:
 - Go to releases